youkaithegreat/kevintyang.com/Readme.md

 There's a surprise with the "no code" button"

+The primary files are

+index.html
+author.html
+resume.html
+backend.js
+style.css

+the images in assets

+The other files are all carry over from font awesome, but had trouble with relative pathing without pulling it into the main code.
+I could have pulled Font Awesome from a server and possibly even prismjs, but wanted it specifically to be able to run from a zip file.

 ### Dependencies
 * HTML/CSS/JS
 * Font Awesome and it's library for icons